skrambelled/data-structures-and-algorithms/python/code_challenges/insertion_sort/blog.md

 # Insertion Sorting

-When all your elements in a list are in order its much faster to search through these elements. and perform other useful operations.
-But we dont always get a nice sorted list.
+When all your elements in a list are in order it's much faster to search through these elements and perform other useful operations.
+But we don't always get a nice sorted list.
 In that case we need to iterate through the list and sort those elements!
 There are many strategies for sorting, today we'll go over one of the simpler and more intuitive ones, which we call *insertion sorting*.

 Let's say you get an unsorted list: